-We recognize that, given the current realities as recounted by the CVDRMP’s SRMR, it will take significant time for the dairy industry and other relevant collaborators to develop the treatment and technological capacity and associated markets for exporting manure-nitrogen off dairies, and denitrification or other manure treatment technologies for existing dairies to progressively limit the amount of manure land applied to cropland—particularly at a scale sufficient for industry-wide compliance with the Nitrogen Discharge Limit.
+We recognize that, given the current realities as recounted by the CVDRMP’s SRMR, it will necessarily take significant time for the dairy industry and other relevant collaborators to develop the treatment and technological capacity and associated markets necessary for exporting manure-nitrogen off dairies, and denitrification or other manure treatment technologies that reduce the amount of manure-based nitrogen, in order for existing dairies to progressively limit the amount of manure land applied to dairy cropland—particularly at a scale sufficient for industry-wide compliance with the Nitrogen Discharge Limit.

-The CVDRMP’s SRMR concluded that exporting untreated liquid and solid manure may be cost-prohibitive for many dairies and potentially impracticable in terms of the current limited market demand for these waste products relative to the amount generated at dairies industry wide.
+The CVDRMP’s SRMR concluded that exporting untreated liquid and solid manure may be cost-prohibitive for many existing dairies and potentially impracticable in terms of the current limited market demand for these manure products relative to the amount generated at dairies industry-wide.
 Manure treatment technologies can range from relatively high-technology processes such as anaerobic digestion to produce energy to relatively low-technology management practices such as composting.
-The resulting material from both of these processes can be more easily transported off the dairy and can be used for a wider variety of purposes than raw manure due to the weight and volume reduction in addition to the reduction in pathogens, but neither technology currently exists at sufficient scale.
-Additional treatment technologies, such as using vermiculture composting to denitrify liquid manure, may not be cost-effective unless a market for the resulting product is developed.
+The resulting material from composting can be more easily transported off the dairy and can be used for a wider variety of purposes than raw manure due to the weight and volume reduction in addition to the reduction in pathogens, while the digestate resulting from anaerobic digestion results in a reduction of pathogens and other benefits, but neither technology is currently being employed at a sufficient scale.
+Additional treatment technologies exist, such as using vermiculture composting to denitrify liquid manure, but may not be cost-effective unless a market for the resulting product is developed.
+We strongly support the efforts by CDFA, the dairy industry, and their partners to conduct research to help facilitate the export and reuse of greater amounts of dairy manure, and encourage the dairy industry to assist CDFA in obtaining a stable source of funding to continue these necessary efforts.
+We also pledge to do our part to support the development of sustainable markets for dairy manure, consistent with our mandates to protect water quality and human health.

 The Nonpoint Source Policy highlights the challenges of reversing decades of practices that cause nonpoint source pollution and acknowledges the need for time: